 - Introduction

 - Simulation GUI

 - Model Features

 - Featured Examples

+- Internetworks Experiments in NetSim

 - Reference Documents

 - Latest FAQ available online

 5.2 Legacy Networks

 Legacy networks cover older generation protocols which are rarely used today and not part of the TCP/IP protocol suite.
 With the advent of TCP/IP as a common networking platform in the mid-1970s, most legacy networks are no longer used.